The Judgment of Believers

 Our interpretation of the law of liberty is confirmed by what James says next (v.
 13).
 He teaches that regular obedience to this law so fashions a man’s heart and character that he becomes outstanding in mercy.
 Indeed, the way of mercy is the way of love.
 God is so pleased with mercy that He is willing to extend His own mercy to the merciful.
 In putting forward this principle, James is alluding to one of the most famous sayings of his brother.
 In the Beatitudes, Jesus said, "Blessed are the merciful, for they shall obtain mercy" (Matt.
 5:7).

 Mercy is one of a trio of related virtues.
 Just as we must be merciful to obtain mercy, so must we forgive to be forgiven (Matt.
 6:12, 15), and so must we refrain from judgment to escape judgment (Matt.
 7:1).
-In Jesus’ mind, not judging and forgiving appear to be synonymous with mercy.
+In Jesus’ mind, forgiving and not judging appear to be synonymous with mercy.
 Our imprecise notions of these virtues easily obscure their real meanings.
 All three refer to a decision not to punish.

 James reminds us that habitual mercy is the only quality of a man’s soul that sets the standard for God’s treatment of the man himself.
 In the day of judgment, the unmerciful man will receive no mercy, whereas the merciful man will have reason to rejoice, for God will be merciful to him.
 God will be lenient when judging his failings.
 The last statement in verse 13 could be translated, "And glories [or boasts] mercy over judgment."
 James chooses the word "glory" and sets it first to show how triumphant mercy will be.
 Our Lord’s mercy and love will easily be great enough to set aside the strict requirements of justice.
 Where we deserve His wrath, we will see His smile.